Angus Innes

-John Angus Mackenzie Innes (born 22 May 1939) was a Queensland politician and leader of the state Liberal Party.
+John Angus Mackenzie Innes (born 22 May 1939) is a former Queensland politician and leader of the state Liberal Party.

 Biography

 Innes was elected to the Legislative Assembly of Queensland in 1978 representing the Brisbane-area seat of Sherwood at a by-election to fill a vacancy created by the death of John Herbert.
 Campaigning heavily on opposition to the controversial street march legislation of then-premier Joh Bjelke-Petersen, Innes easily won the seat, relegating the ruling National Party to a distant fourth place.

 Progressive by nature, Innes had little time for the conservative social policies of the National-dominated government, even though under the coalition agreement between the Nationals and the Liberals, he was nominally a government backbencher.
 Innes became associated with a faction within the parliamentary Liberal Party dubbed by the media as the "ginger group", who frequently criticised government policy.
 Most of them were "small-l liberals" like Innes.
 The Liberal leader at the time, Deputy Premier Llew Edwards, was more supportive of Bjelke-Petersen and urged the unruly Liberal backbenchers to be "good coalitionists".

 Innes did not agree with Edwards' assessment, and went as far as challenging Edwards' leadership of the party from the backbench.
 While Edwards survived, it was only by twelve votes to ten, making the growing power of the Ginger Group faction plain for all to see.
 Earlier, Bjelke-Petersen made it clear he would not be in government with a Liberal Party led by Innes, even at the expense of tearing up the Coalition and being reduced to a minority government.